adrian-ja-projects/sde_assignment/README.md

 - The current API app does not support paging large queries.
 - Cassandra-driver for python contains a method to handle queries over 5000 rows.
 6. Improve API latency
-- Tunning Cassandra table definition
+- Tunning Cassandra table definition: 1. add support for UUID data type in the transformation 2.
+Test performance on a different table partition and bucketing 3.
+Schedule scripts to archive data older than one year.
 - Reduce the response parsing time by using Cassandra-driver query factories to return a more performant response.